LedFx/LedFx/docs/api.rst

 .. rubric:: POST

-Save configuration of display's active effect as a custom preset for that effect
+Save configuration of virtual's active effect as a custom preset for that effect

 .. rubric:: DELETE

-Clear effect of a display
+Clear effect of a virtual

 /api/effects/<effect_id>/presets
 ===================================